 Mr. Bennett is a vice chairman of the board and a director of M&T Bank and a member of its Executive Committee.
 He is a member and chairman of M&T Bank's Directors Advisory Council-Syracuse Division.
-From May 1989 through March 31, 1998, Mr. Bennett served as chairman of the board, president and chief executive officer of ONBANCorp and its main bank subsidiary, and from September 1, 1993 through March 31, 1998 as a director of Franklin First Savings Bank.
+From May 1989 through March 31, 1998, Mr. Bennett served as chairman of the board, president and chief executive officer of ONBANCorp and its main bank subsidiary.
 He is also a director of the Federal Home Loan Bank of New York and Farmers and Traders Life Insurance Company.